Questions and Answers

 Medical Assistance Program CDFA # 93.778.
 The Catalog of Federal Domestic Assistance (CFDA) provides a full listing of all Federal programs available to State and local governments (including the District of Columbia); federally-recognized Indian tribal governments; Territories (and possessions) of the United States; domestic public, quasi- public, and private profit and nonprofit organizations and institutions; specialized groups; and individuals

-30. What is the FMAP rate for costs NYS incurs in administering, overseeing, and assessing/reporting quality measures subject to the enhanced federal share?
-Are States able to claim the enhanced match for these activities, or the state's regular FMAP?
+20. Are the costs the State incurs in administering, overseeing, and assessing/reporting quality measures subject to the enhanced federal share?
+Are States able to claim the enhanced match for these activities, or the State's regular federal share?

-Only costs connected to the provision of Health Home services are eligible for the enhanced match.
+Only costs connected to the provision of Health Home services are eligible for the enhanced federal match.

-The FFS definition excludes all eligibles with managed care coverage (even if the Managed Care individual receives carved out services through FFS).
+The FFS definition excludes all eligible individuals with managed care coverage (even if the Managed Care individual receives carved out services through FFS).

-33. Is the state working on developing specific documentation forms beyond the Matrix and Tracking forms?
+23. Is the State working on developing specific documentation forms beyond the Member Tracking System?
 Can the MCO's require specific documentation in addition?
 Is the lead Health Home responsible for developing any additional documentation forms?

 A representative payee is a person or organization who acts as the receiver of United States Social Security Disability or Supplemental Security Income for a person who is not fully capable of managing their own benefits.
-Neither the NYS Office of Mental Health nor the AIDS Institute allow TCM case managers to be a representative payee, and Health Home care managers may not serve in this capacity.
+Neither the NYS Office of Mental Health nor the AIDS Institute allowed TCM case managers to be a representative payee, and Health Home care managers may not serve in this capacity.

-NEW 39.
-What is the relationship between Health Homes, MCO's and Behavioral Health Organizations?
+25. What is the relationship between Health Homes, MCO's and Behavioral Health Organizations (BHOs)?

-The BHO's were organizations operating under contract to the State on a time-limited basis to monitor Fee-For-Service (FFS) Medicaid admissions for inpatient psychiatric care and detox and reviews discharge planning.
-Health Homes may want to work with their legal counsel to execute a Confidentiality Agreement with their regional BHO that would allow the Health Home to receive alerts if one of their members was admitted for these services.
-DOH would then request a copy of such agreement be sent to the DEAA office enabling the BHO to review the discharge plan with the Health Home.
+The BHO's were organizations operating under contract to the State on a time-limited basis to monitor Fee-For-Service (FFS) Medicaid admissions for inpatient psychiatric care and detox and review discharge planning.
+Contracts with BHOs ended in December 2013.
 The role of the MCOs regarding these services will not change until the transition of behavioral health services into managed care in 2015.
 If the services are covered by the capitated rate they will continue to be paid by the MCO; if they are "carved out" and paid as FFS they will continue to be paid subject to any applicable limits.

-No, after the initial three year period of designation, the DOH, OMH and OASAS will collaboratively review each Health Home's performance to determine if the program will be redesignated.
+After the initial three year period of designation, the State Implementation partners (DOH, OMH, AI, and OASAS) will collaboratively review each Health Home's performance to determine if the Health Home will be redesignated.
 State redesignation of Health Homes will be determined based on the needs of the State, compliance with Federal and State program requirements designed to meet Health Home goals of decreased inappropriate inpatient admissions and emergency department visits and improved health outcomes of members.
-Performance on process and quality metrics will be considered, effective engagement and retention rates and member satisfaction of enrolled Health Home members.
+Performance on program benchmarks and quality metrics will be considered, effective engagement and retention rates as well as member satisfaction of enrolled Health Home members.

 Health Home Letter of Intent/Applications/Provider Enrollment/Application Form